sanctuary-systems-com/sanctuary-systems/content/collections/pages/home.md

     title: 'Power Your Sanctuary with Local AI'
     lead_title: 'The Sentinel Core'
     description: |-
       Reclaim your home with the Sentinel Core, the ultimate platform for <span>privacy-first</span>, DIY smart home systems.
-Built for autonomous, <span>local AI</span> home automation, this custom Raspberry Pi 5 embraces a "Bring Your Own GPU" mindset.
+Built for autonomous, <span>local AI</span> home automation experimentation, this custom Raspberry Pi 5 embraces a "Bring Your Own GPU" mindset.
       <br><br>
-      Featuring a PCIe port for connecting <span>full-power GPUs</span>, the Sentinel Core empowers you to run advanced large language models and create a private, offline voice assistant with unmatched performance.
+      Featuring a PCIe port for connecting <span>full-power GPUs</span>, the Sentinel Core gives you the hardware foundation to explore advanced large language models and build private, offline AI experiences, all on your terms.
     button_text: 'Explore Sentinel Core'
     button_link: 'entry::7f925bd3-aa62-4c27-bbfe-040c24bfae6f'
     image: sentinel-core-isometric-view.png